awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/custom-provisioning.md

 **To set up a Windows device for AWS IoT Greengrass V2**

 1. Install the Java runtime, which AWS IoT Greengrass Core software requires to run\.
 We recommend that you use [Amazon Corretto 11](http://aws.amazon.com/corretto/) or [OpenJDK 11](https://openjdk.java.net/)\.\.
-You must use a 64\-bit version of the Java runtime on Windows devices\.

 1. <a name="set-up-windows-device-environment-open-cmd"></a>Open the Windows Command Prompt \(`cmd.exe`\) as an administrator\.